antronerds/r2-training-courses/docs/x_omics_course_radboud.md

 **Do not forget to login with your username and password!**

 Go through pages 43-59 [Chapter 6: Differential expression](https://r2-tutorials.readthedocs.io/en/latest/Differential_Expression.html) of the tutorial and answer the following questions while going through the tutorial (questions 11-14 related to the assessment of expression patterns for single genes; questions 15-17 relate to differential expression analysis for all genes.
 Note that a different dataset is used for this assignment: It is the public Tumor neuroblastoma dataset (number 88).
-The GEO link is this one:[GEO neurblastoma, Versteeg et al](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE16476) The associated paper is this one: [Paper:Versteeg et al](https://pubmed.ncbi.nlm.nih.gov/22367537/)
+The GEO link is this one:[GEO neuroblastoma, Versteeg et al](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE16476) The associated paper is this one: [Paper:Versteeg et al](https://pubmed.ncbi.nlm.nih.gov/22367537/)

 11. We chose to work on log2 transformed gene expression measurements (in the case of microarrays fluorescent intensity measured from the chip).
 Why do we need this log2 transformation? *– We use statistical tests that depend on the normality assumption.
 Gene expression data are considered to be log normal distributed.
 Hence first the log transformation.*